 Trading Myth #4 — Trading is risky

-Everything in life comes with certain amount of risk and it is your job to minimize them.
+Everything in life comes with a certain amount of risk and it is your job to minimize them.

 When you are crossing the road with both eyes closed, you risk getting hit by a car.
 When you’re learning how to drive for the first time, you are at risk to others.
-When you’re entering a trade without stop loss, you are at risk of margin call.
+When you’re entering a trade without stop loss, you are at risk of a margin call.

 Imagine now when you are crossing the road, you open both your eyes, look to your left and right to check before crossing.
 The odds of you being hit by a car is greatly reduced.

-Likewise after learning how to trade, you know your entry, exit and risk.
+Likewise, after learning how to trade, you know your entry, exit, and risk.
 Your trading account is no longer a ticking time bomb

 So where does risk comes from?
 Risk comes from lack of preparation and knowledge.
 If you put in the hard work to learn how to trade just like anything else, risk can be reduced to a comfortable level.

 Trading Myth #5 — Greater leverage greater profits?